 There are a number of ways you can gain the experience you will need to land a job.
 First, consider volunteer work, which not only provides work experience but will look attractive on a resume.
 Also, consider an internship in your field.
 It may not pay very much, or at all, but it is a great way to get a little experience to flesh out your resume.
 Websites designed to help graduates and students find volunteer and internship opportunities are becoming popular: try Monster’s internship site to find opportunities near you.

 Related: How To Find Graduate Internships on LinkedIn

 If you can’t get a job right out of school, your best bet may be to go back and further your education.
 Entry-level positions are generally targeted towards people without advanced degrees, so if you go back and get a master’s degree, it may let you skip those types of positions and begin interviewing for professional and managerial positions where the employer will be less likely to look down on your lack of experience since you have an advanced degree to show for your efforts.
 The recent explosion of online learning can even help you earn an online master’s degree while working a basic job or interning.
 Online degrees, especially advanced degrees, are a great way to get the most out of your education while not having to put your life on hold.

 As you make your way out into the professional world, there’s no reason to let a lack of experience hold you back from landing the job of your dreams.
 Even if companies are asking for the experience that you may not think you have, they may be more than willing to consider your schooling as experience if you can nail the interview.
 Even if you can’t seem to get your foot in the door, with a little extra effort and a little extra schooling you’ll be able to blow away hiring managers in no time.

 Related: 7 Reasons Employers Will Hire You.

-Jesse Langley lives near Chicago.
-He divides his time among work, writing and family life.
-He writes on behalf of of online master degree sites and has a keen interest in blogging and social media.
+Author: Jesse Langley lives near Chicago.
+He divides his time among work, writing, and family life.
+He writes on behalf of online master’s degree sites and has a keen interest in blogging and social media.